theamityadavv/SentinelNet/README.md

 - Investigate **cross-dataset generalization** to ensure models perform well on diverse network datasets.

 ---

+## Real-World Impact
+Cyber threats are constantly evolving, and organizations require proactive defenses.
+SentinelNet aims to **reduce the risk of data breaches, financial loss, and downtime** by providing an intelligent, adaptive intrusion detection solution that goes beyond traditional approaches.

+---
 ## 👥 Team Members

 | Name                        | Email                                         |